Introduction

 Vim script code, the directory structure looks like an extension of the Vim

-plugin structure with an added denops
+plugin structure with an added denops directory.
+For example, here is the

-directory structure for a Denops plugin named hello
+directory structure for a Denops plugin named hello:

 denops-hello